wxzzxrdresurrection/wxzzxrdresurrection.github.io/README.md

 # Astro Simple Portfolio

-Is a free and open-source portfolio template site built with Astro.
+Is a free and open-source portfolio template built with Astro.
 It's a great starting point for building your own portfolio site.

 This project leverages **Astro v5-beta**, incorporating the latest features that Astro has to offer.